andersonopt/website/content/blog/product-release-notes-3-26-20.md

 Since we've added quite a bit of new functionality and overhauled the backend engine of Geo Analysis, we published the new tool while still maintaining access to the old version (directly below the new one).

 We will remove the old Geo Analysis task once we've fully validated the new version.
-Try out the new one and let us know what you think!
+Try out the new one, and let us know what you think!

 ![](/images/NewGeoAnalysis.png)